arbet/wordpress-linkedin-login/readme.txt

 * Users can register with their LinkedIn account using one click
 * For people who are already registered, the LinkedIn plugin automatically logs them in, by matching the email address associated with their LinkedIn account with the user\'s email address inside WordPress.
 * Just enter your LinkedIn API Key and Secret Key, under the settings page and you\'re ready to go!
+* User's First Name and Last Name are automatically updated from LinkedIn
 * Use the shortcode [wpli_login_link] to display the sign in link anywhere on your site.
 * You can use [wpli_login_link text='Your Custom Link Text'] to generate a sign-in link with your own text.
 * [wpli_login_link redirect = 'http://example.com/your-redirect-page'] will redirect the user to a certain URL after login